paul-hammant/tbd/content/short-lived-feature-branches/index.md

 There is a more traditional alternative for smaller teams:
 [Committing straight to the trunk](/committing-straight-to-the-trunk/).
 Many people still prefer this way of working, and if the whole team can do it without blowing up the build server, then great job team.

-There is also the patch review way of working that was detailed in Google's use of Mondrian (2006), and consequential open source tools Gerrit and Rietveld (2007/8).
-These are a non-SLFB way of doing the same thing as described in this page.
+There is also the patch-review way of working that was outlined in Google's use of Mondrian (2006), and consequentially delivered for non-Google teams with open source tools Gerrit and Rietveld (2007/8).

+# Local build - Importance of

+In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that pass, **before** declaring 'done' and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/master.
+They do not **at all** rely on build automation to tell the whether their commit(s) were good or bad.

 # References elsewhere